iaspisw/iaspisw/README.md

 My name is WANG Yu 汪钰

-## 🏫 My Schools:
+## 🏫 Schools:

-🇭🇰 The Chinese University of Hong Kong 2018-2023 (Undergraduate Student)
+🇭🇰 The Chinese University of Hong Kong 2018-2023 (Undergraduate Student) Department of Statistics

-🇨🇳 Shanghai Jiao Tong University 2021 (Exchange Student)
+🇨🇳 Shanghai Jiao Tong University 2021 (Exchange Student) Zhiyuan College

 🇺🇸 University at Buffalo, the State University of New York 2023- (Transfer Student)